FDA Drug Safety Communication:

-- tell your doctor if you drink large amounts of alcohol and if you have or have ever had adrenal problems such as Addison's disease (condition in which the adrenal gland produces less hormone than normal); benign prostatic hypertrophy (BPH, enlargement of the prostate gland); difficulty urinating; a head injury; hallucinations (seeing things or hearing voices that do not exist); a curve in the spine that makes it hard to breathe; gallbladder disease; chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways); or thyroid, kidney, liver, or lung disease.
+- tell your doctor if you drink or have ever drunk large amounts of alcohol and if you have or have ever had adrenal problems such as Addison's disease (condition in which the adrenal gland produces less hormone than normal); benign prostatic hypertrophy (BPH, enlargement of the prostate gland); difficulty urinating; a head injury; hallucinations (seeing things or hearing voices that do not exist); a curve in the spine that makes it hard to breathe; gallbladder disease; chronic obstructive pulmonary disease (COPD; a group of diseases that affect the lungs and airways); or thyroid, kidney, liver, or lung disease.

 - you should know that buprenorphine or buprenorphine and naloxone may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.

 - you should know that buprenorphine or buprenorphine and naloxone may cause dizziness, lightheadedness, and fainting when you get up too quickly from a lying position.
-This is more common when you first start taking or using buprenorphine or buprenorphine and naloxone.
+This is more common when you first start taking buprenorphine or buprenorphine and naloxone.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up.